gleb-zavizenov/Zavizenov_G_MusicMixer/README.md

 ![Logo](/images/favicon.png)

-This is a Music Mixer Web Application with drag&drop dunctionality
+This is a Music Mixer Web Application with drag&drop functionality

 ## Description

-Web app that allows user to mix diferent sounds
+Web app that allows user to mix diferent sounds and create new beat.

 ## Getting Started